Direction finding: Three-channel DF

 Improvements in bearing accuracy may be achieved if amplitude data from a third antenna are included in the bearing processing.

 For three-channel DF, with three antennas squinted at angles Φ, the direction of the incoming signal is obtained by comparing the signal power of the channel containing the largest signal with the signal powers of the two adjacent channels, situated at each side of it.

 For the antennas in a circular array, three antennas are selected according to the signal levels received, with the largest signal present at the central channel.

 When the signal is on the boresight of Antenna 1 (φ = 0), the signal from the other two antennas will equal and about 12 dB lower.
 When the signal direction is halfway between two antennas (φ = 30°), their signal levels will be equal and approximately 3 dB lower than the boresight value, with the third signal now about 24 dB lower.
-At other bearing angles, ø, some intermediate ratios of the signal levels will give the direction.
+At other bearing angles, φ, some intermediate ratios of the signal levels will give the direction.

 Basic equations for three-port DF

-For a signal incoming at a bearing ø, taken here to be to the right of boresight of Antenna 1:
+For a signal incoming at a bearing φ, taken here to be to the right of boresight of Antenna 1, the three channel outputs are the following: